-Kanban, Scrum, SAFe, LeSS—regardless of the methodology you practice or borrow from to guide the way your team works, collaborates, and develops software there's a common understanding that you're one team.
-To adopt a good framework for how you work, we share structured, yet flexible ways of working.
+Kanban, Scrum, SAFe, LeSS—regardless of the framework you practice or borrow from to guide the way your team works, collaborates, and develops software there's a common understanding that you're one team.
+To adopt a good practice for how you work, we share structured, yet flexible ways of working.

 It starts with figuring out a common guiding mission or purpose

-Most frameworks in Agile are quite prescriptive, but we think a bit differently!
 We believe teams should be working as one collective unit, moving away from individual performance or concepts of "my part".
-Instead, they should focus on how everyone is contributing to the same goal or end state.
+They should focus on how everyone is contributing to the same goal or end state.

-While you may have multiple pods or squads that make up a team, everyone should be working on the same set of data, information, and shared understanding of what each pod/squad is working towards.
+If you have multiple teams working on the same product, everyone should be working on the same set of data, information, and shared understanding of what each team/pod/squad is working towards.
 In practice, this means a few things!

-- Come together for sprint planning: Team members then get an opportunity to self-organize on the actual assignment and commitment of work, discussing opportunities to find shared opportunities to collaborate.
+- Come together for part of sprint planning: Teams then get an opportunity to self-organize around the top items in the product backlog, minimizing dependencies, distributing work based on skills and interests, and finding shared opportunities to collaborate.

 - Share daily stand-ups: Each team has its own roadblocks, dependencies, and action items but you're all coming together under a common thread.
 Coming together to discuss roadblocks and action items means more opportunities to collaborate in public.

-- Have a central Product backlog, that gets prioritized towards the same goals.
+- Have a central Product backlog, that gets prioritized towards the same product goals.

 - Share learnings in sprint reviews.
 Teams get better if they learn from each other.

 An important question that teams should be constantly asking themselves is, "How much work can we actually tackle?
-Can we really ship anything in the next two weeks?
+Can we really ship anything in the next sprint?
 What issues should we choose?".
-To answer these questions, you have to have a unified Backlog that is based on your common guiding goals.
-When pods/squads work independent of each other, it's easy to become divergent (working on streams of work that conflict or otherwise don't have a chance to overlap in impact).
+To answer these questions, you have to have a unified Product Backlog that is based on your common guiding product goals.
+When teams work independent of each other, it's easy to become divergent (working on streams of work that conflict or otherwise don't have a chance to overlap in impact).

 When you’re adapting to ever-changing teams, needs, processes, projects you're focused on a common agile concept of Kaizen—the practice of continuous improvement.